tompollard/phd_thesis_markdown/README.md

 - each chapter must finish with at least one blank line, otherwise the header of the following chapter may not be picked up.
 - add two spaces at the end of a line to force a line break.
 - the template uses [John Macfarlane's Pandoc](http://johnmacfarlane.net/pandoc/README.html) to generate the output documents.
 Refer to this page for Markdown formatting guidelines.
-- PDFs are generated using the Latex templates in the style directory.
-Fonts etc can be changed in the tex templates.
+- PDFs are generated using the LaTeX templates in the style directory.
+Fonts etc can be changed in the TeX templates.
 - To change the citation style, just overwrite ref_format.csl with the new style.
 Style files can be obtained from [citationstyles.org/](http://citationstyles.org/)
 - For fellow web developers, there is a Grunt task file (Gruntfile.js) which can be used to 'watch' the markdown files.
 By running `$ npm install` and then `$ npm run watch` the PDF and HTML export is done automatically when saving a Markdown file.
 - You can automatically reload the HTML page on your browser using LiveReload with the command `$ npm run livereload`.
 The HTML page will automatically reload when saving a Markdown file after the export is done.

 # Contributing

 Contributions to the template are encouraged!
-There are lots of things that could improved, like:
+There are lots of things that could be improved, like:
 - finding a way to add short captions for the tables, so that the lists of tables can be automatically generated.
-- cleaning up the Latex templates, which are messy at the moment.
+- cleaning up the LaTeX templates, which are messy at the moment.
-- improving the style of Word and Tex outputs.
+- improving the style of Word and TeX outputs.

 Please fork and edit the project, then send a pull request.